-Manufacturers are increasingly aware that robotic deployments can take care of repetitive actions carried out by humans, with over a third of all processes falling under this description (35%).
-Effectively using automated robots where possible to take care of human tasks has become paramount as 42% say that hiring new talent is one of their biggest challenges.
-34% of UK respondents agree with this sentiment.
+Manufacturers are increasingly aware that robotic deployments can take care of repetitive actions carried out by humans, with over a third of all processes falling under this description (34%).
+Effectively using automated robots where possible to take care of human tasks has become paramount as over a third (34%) say that hiring new talent is one of their biggest challenges.
+42% of US respondents agree with this sentiment.

-The skills shortage has also made it critical to upskill current employees to ensure that they sit at the center of the production process.
-Unfortunately for manufacturers, shortages look set to worsen as businesses expect over a fifth (23%) of their workforce to leave the business over the next five years, lower than in the UK (25%) but the same level as France (23%), with as many as 20% also planning to retire.
-Many manufacturers are also failing to bring in new talented hires to replace the ones who leave, with half (50%) having not yet built relationships with educational institutions to build a pipeline of new talent into the business.
+The skills shortage has also made it critical to upskill current employees to ensure that they sit at the centre of the production process.
+Unfortunately for manufacturers, shortages look set to worsen as businesses expect 25% of their workforce to leave the business over the next five years, higher than in the US (23%) and France (23%), with one-in-ten (10%) also planning to retire.
+Many manufacturers are also failing to bring in new talented hires to replace the ones who leave, with half (53%) having not yet built relationships with educational institutions to build a pipeline of new talent into the business.

-Every respondent in the survey says that upskilling is either the highest priority (57%) or one of their top priorities (43%), which is the same for the UK and France.
+Every respondent in the survey says that upskilling is either the highest priority (46%) or one of their top priorities (54%), which is the same for the US and France.
 60% of French respondents say it is their highest priority.

-When it comes to their current technology, 86% believe that it allows their workers to be at the center of the production process, and almost all (99%) are confident that their workforce is skilled in using automation and robotics in the manufacturing environment, a rise from 67% in 2022.
-But only 41% are training them in the use of new technologies, with this figure higher in the UK (46%) and lower in France (42%).
-Supporting technology needs to be fully integrated to allow workers to maximize robotic deployments and develop their skills on the factory floor.
+When it comes to their current technology, 81% believe that it allows their workers to be at the centre of the production process, and almost all (98%) are confident that their workforce is skilled in using automation and robotics in the manufacturing environment, a rise from 58% in 2022.
+But only 46% are training them in the use of new technologies, with this figure lower in the US (41%) and France (42%).
+Supporting technology needs to be fully integrated to allow workers to maximise robotic deployments and develop their skills on the factory floor.

-Employees are largely enthusiastic about adopting new solutions, with 89% of respondents stating there's no hesitancy among their workers to make use of new platforms.
+Employees are largely enthusiastic to adopt new solutions, with 78% of respondents stating there's no hesitancy among their workers to make use of new platforms.
+Enthusiasm is even greater among French (91%) and US respondents (89%).